pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

   `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMHasAvionicsKeyboardFocus>`__ :index:`XPLMHasAvionicsKeyboardFocus`

-.. py:function:: takeAvionicsKeyboardFocus(avionicsID)
+.. py:function:: takeAvionicsKeyboardFocus(avionicsID) -> None

+  :param XPLMAvionicsID avionicsID: as from :py:func:`createAvionicsEx`,  :py:func:`getAvionicsHandle`, or :py:func:`registerAvionicsCallbacksEx`

   Transfer keyboard focus to device, if possible

-  :param XPLMAvionicsID avionicsID: as from :py:func:`createAvionicsEx`,  :py:func:`getAvionicsHandle`, or :py:func:`registerAvionicsCallbacksEx`
-  :return: None

   If the device is capable of receiving keyboard focus, this function sets focus to that device.
 Subsequent keystrokes will be handled by the device.
 The avionics device needs to be either in a popup, or popped out.

   `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMTakeAvionicsKeyboardFocus>`__ :index:`XPLMTakeAvionicsKeyboardFocus`

-.. py:function:: getAvionicsGeometry(avionicsID)
+.. py:function:: getAvionicsGeometry(avionicsID) -> Tuple[int, int, int, int]

   :param XPLMAvionicsID avionicsID: as from :py:func:`createAvionicsEx`,  :py:func:`getAvionicsHandle`, or :py:func:`registerAvionicsCallbacksEx`
   :return: four integers (left, top, right, bottom)